Farm Boy Food Mart is looking for a local artist to paint a long-lasting mural

-So their mission now is to look for a local artist to paint a mural to cover the blank side of the building, a mural that will be a long-lasting staple in the Evansville Community.
+Their mission now is to look for a local artist to paint a mural to cover the blank side of the building, a mural that will be a long-lasting staple in the Evansville community.

 Serving Evansville since 1994, Farm Boy Food Mart is a local grocery store.
 They sell anything from food service products to cleaning products at wholesale price without a membership.

-44News spoke with Marketing Manager, Allyson Woods, on the new projects to come, “We’ll be getting new carts, we’ll be getting a new POS system so people won’t get those long big receipts any more.
-We plan to re-blacktop the parking lot and put in some parking line so just make it look really nice.”
+44News spoke with Marketing Manager Allyson Woods on the new projects to come.
+“We’ll be getting new carts, we’ll be getting a new POS system so people won’t get those long big receipts any more.
+We plan to re-blacktop the parking lot and put in some parking line so just make it look really nice," Woods says.

 With Farm Boy Food Mart being a part of history in Evansville, they want to give back to the community by giving them something beautiful to look at that feels like home.